 In order to alleviate some of the stresses landlords and tenants may face, modifications have been made to how inspections may be undertaken, and when a landlord may gain entry to the premises.
-Please note that these modifications have begun to be revoked as the COVID-19 emergency is reassessed.

 While periodic inspections are an important tool for monitoring the tenant’s compliance with the tenancy, they do not generally have the same weight as the ingoing and outgoing inspection reports when settling disputes at the end of the tenancy.